 Let me tell you why striving for a balanced life is Bullshit.
 It is impossible to lead a perfectly balanced life.
 Striving For perfect balance is just one more way for perfectionism to rear it’s ugly head.
 We can start to feel like, doing all the things we need to do to create a balanced life just adds more to our to-do list.
 We can start to feel like we aren’t good enough or wise enough to achieve perfect balance in our lives.
 We secretly wonder how others manage to to create This perfect balanced life.

 We need to STOP this right now!
 Perfect Life Balance is a lie.
 No one has it.
 Let it go.
 What if instead of striving for a life of balance we relaxed into a life of harmony?
 In the video below I discuss Why Balance Is Bullshit, and how a simple shift in perspective to A Life Of Harmony can change your life (and make you a whole lot happier).

 In the comments below let me know where in your life you can let go of Striving For A Balanced Life?
 In What area of your life could you relax into Harmony instead ?

 If you or someone you care about suffers from Arthritis, You’re going to want to check out this book review.

-Kim McNeil (a fellow Calgary Yoga teacher and trailblazer) and I follow each other on Instagram.
+Kim McNeil (a fellow Yoga Therapist and trailblazer) and I follow each other on Instagram.
 When I saw that Kim had released a book Happy Joints: The Yoga For Arthritis Handbook I knew I had to buy a copy and check it out.